 In short, the less rare skill is available in the market, the more income you can make.
 There is just one caveat — There aren’t enough jobs.
 The long stretches of no work are also common.
 The contacts, references, and experience play a vital role in this category.

-Foreign language specialists and the salary scale they receive depend on the work and organization they belong to.
-If you get employed to work for Marketing or PR Department in any Multi-National Corporation (MNC), your remuneration can be somewhere from Rs 35,000 to Rs.
+The language specialists and the foreign language salary scale they receive depend on the work and organization they belong to.
+If you get employed to work for the Marketing or PR Department in any Multi-National Corporation (MNC), your remuneration can be somewhere from Rs 35,000 to Rs.
 60,000 each month.

 As for language lecturers in Government Universities and high education institutions, the salary package for an assistant or associate professors could range from Rs 70,000 to Rs 120,000 per month.
 On the other hand, professors can earn up to Rs 150,000.
 Besides, Colleges and Universities also hire visiting or guest faculty.
 They are usually paid 25,000-50,000 monthly, or Rs 800-1500 on an hourly basis, depending on whether it is a government or privately own institution.